vermont skiing

 Lap After Lap

-By mid-morning, the vibe shifts.
+By mid-morning, however, the vibe shifts.

 More Than a Drink

 Snowboard culture in the Ottawa Valley isn’t flashy.
+Instead, it’s built on the details:

-And somewhere in all of that, coffee fits naturally.
+• Somewhere in all of that, coffee fits naturally.

 Après, Valley Style